mbcovid19updates/mbcovid19updates.github.io/README.md

 - Museums may operate under the requirement to show proof of vaccination (indoors only) when open to the public as a museum.
     - If the museum is used as a private venue for another purpose (e.g. wedding), then the appropriate orders apply.
-- Proof of vaccination will be required for movie theatres - they may open with no other restrictions.
+- Proof of vaccination is required for movie theatres - they may open with no other restrictions.

 ### Large-scale Outdoor Professional Sports, Concert Halls or Performing Arts Events